 Who is Tom Abrams?

 Danielle Jenson moved from New York to Palm Beach, Florida, in the 1993 spring, looking for a change.
 On her friend’s insistence, she agreed to scour the classified advertisements of local newspapers for a date and came across an interesting one that caught her fancy.
-She dialed the number and was connected to Thomas “Tom” D. Abrams, claiming himself to be a successful businessman.
+She dialed the number and was connected to Thomas “Tom” D. Abrams, who claimed to be a successful businessman.
 They had a three-hour marathon phone conversation, where Tom proclaimed himself as an MBA graduate from a widely acclaimed South Florida university.

 The two arranged to meet for a date at a movie hall showing a children’s animated film, and their romance bloomed from there.
 Tom was a stockbroker, owned his firm — Pheonix Financial Groups Inc. — and played football at college.
 An academic, athlete, and entrepreneur — Tom seemed to be the ideal bachelor as he took Danielle to expensive cocktail parties and fine-dining restaurants.
 He bought her costly jewelry and lavished her with expensive gifts, introducing the middle-class psychotherapist to the high-class Floridan society.